JHNordic logo

 Access:

-From Jackson Hole, head west over Teton Pass on WY Hwy22.
+From Jackson Hole, head west over Teton Pass on WY Hwy 22.
 Park on the north side of the highway in the Parking area for Coal Creek trailhead, 8.5 miles west of Wilson / 3 miles west of the summit of Teton Pass.
-If coming from Teton Valley, Coal Creek parking area is on your left, 9.3 miles east of V
+If coming from Teton Valley, the Coal Creek parking area is on your left, 9.3 miles east of Victor.

 Description:

-Mail Cabin Creek is a popular back-country AT ski drainage, and is used by AT skiers for uphill access to several back-country bowls and ridges in the northern Snake River Range, as well as a common exit route from these bowls and other favorites between Teton Pass and upper Mail Cabin, such as Columbia Bowl and further west.
-As a nordic/ skinny ski outing, skiing is mainly in the tracks of the AT skiers, or breaking trail after new snow, and following a meandering creek up into the narrow valleys until the trail is too steep to be enjoyed.
+Mail Cabin Creek is a popular backcountry AT ski drainage, used by AT skiers for uphill access to several backcountry bowls and ridges in the northern Snake River Range.
+It also serves as a common exit route from these bowls and other favorites between Teton Pass and upper Mail Cabin, such as Columbia Bowl and further west.

-Begin by heading east along the flats with Teton Pass road (WY Hwy 22) on your left (north) and the creek (possibly snow covered for most or all) on your right.
-Follow tracks through groves of trees and meadows, noting that the creek spreads out here into multiple channels, covered by snow-bridges in mid-winter, but notable enough to ski around in early and late winter.
-After approx. 500 yards, the creek begins to turn south and enters a narrowing canyon.
-One can cross the creek at this point, to the west bank (right side skiing up), and continue along a track that follows the west creek bank into the main canyon drainage.
+Beginnings: Start by heading east along the flats with Teton Pass road (WY Hwy 22) on your left (north) and the creek (possibly snow-covered) on your right.
+Follow tracks through groves of trees and meadows, noting that the creek spreads out into multiple channels, covered by snow-bridges in mid-winter.
+After approximately 500 yards, the creek begins to turn south and enters a narrowing canyon.
+One can cross the creek at this point to the west bank (right side skiing up) and continue along a track that follows the west creek bank into the main canyon drainage.

-In summer, this trail is a delightful hike up to the ridgeline, then east or west.
+Summer Conditions: In summer, this trail offers a delightful hike up to the ridgeline, with options to go east or west.

 Elevation gain: 219m